aaronbushell1984/CarbonCodeTechTest/README.md

 ---

-> @Aaron - "Link directs to appropriate explorer and only appears when available"
+> @Aaron - "Link directs to appropriate explorer and only appears when available (hash is hidden from user to be cleaner)"

 ![explorer-link.png](assets/explorer-link.png)